seL4/microkit/docs/manual.md

 - `sel4_32.elf`, seL4 kernel (32-bit ELF)
 - Initial Task image (Multiboot Boot Module ELF)

-The filename of the Initial Task image is specified by the -o argument, or defaults to "loader.img".
+The filename of the initial task image is specified with the `-o` option, and defaults to loader.img.
-The kernel ELFs will be placed in the same directory as the Initial Task image.
+Both kernel ELF files are written to the same directory as the initial task image.

-While this target is for 64-bit x86, your bootloader may require a 32-bit kernel ELF.
+Although this target is for x86-64, your bootloader may require a 32-bit kernel ELF.

-When using QEMU, you must use the 32-bit kernel ELF with the following command:
+When using QEMU, you must use the 32-bit kernel ELF, for example:

 	$ qemu-system-x86_64 \
 		-cpu qemu64,+fsgsbase,+pdpe1gb,+xsaveopt,+xsave \